SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 ### Ugly graphic depicting above
 [Clock Domain Illustration][ClockDomains.png]

+### Annotated graphic from the datasheet re: feedback paths
+Highlighted in color below.
+No part announced, much less shipped, has had an odd number of LUTs.
+They're unlikely to start now.
+[Annotated block diagram][LUTFeedback.png]
 ### The edge detector
 Sometimes you need a pulse when all you have is a level.
 This gets you there.
 The clock is involved because the resulting pulse is 1 CCL clock long (occasionally this is not long enough, since the CCL clock can be faster than the system clock, particularly on the EB, where you can clock the CCL from the PLL, or you may be using a very slow clock, and it could be troublesome how long it is.